 The district council works closely with communities to provide specialist advice, financial support for different aspects of your community led plan, and lots of practical guidance for all types of plans, including CLPs, at all stages of the process.
 For more information please read the document .

-If you are interested in developing a community led plan for your community, or want to find out more, pleasecontact Anne Richardson from the Policy and Partnerships team using the details in the contact section of this page.
+If you are interested in developing a community led plan for your community, or want to find out more, please contact the plannng policy team using the details in the contact section of this page.

 We suggest you also contact if you are thinking about doing a Community Led Plan for advice and support.
 You can also visit for more informaiton, and email CFO to register your interest and they will contact you to get the ball rolling.
 You can also see who else is involved in community led planning and look at some plans already developed by others.